2021 Chicago Cubs season

 The 2021 Chicago Cubs season was the 150th season of the Chicago Cubs franchise, the 146th in the National League, and the Cubs' 106th season at Wrigley Field.
-The Cubs were managed by David Ross, in his second year as Cubs manager, and played their home games at Wrigley Field as members of Major League Baseball's National League Central Division.
+The Cubs were managed by David Ross, in his second year as Cubs manager, and played their home games at Wrigley Field as members of Major League Baseball's National League Central.

 The Cubs began the season at home versus the Pittsburgh Pirates on April 1 and finished the season on the road on October 3 against their rivals, the St. Louis Cardinals.
-They finished the season 71–91 to finish in fourth place in the Central Division, 24 games out of first place.
+They finished the season 71–91 to finish in fourth place in the NL Central, 24 games out of first place.
 This marked only the second time the Cubs had failed to make the playoffs since 2014.
 The season also marked the first time since 2014 that the Cubs finished with a losing record and the first time since 2013 that the Cubs had lost 91 games.

 The season marked the end of an era as the Cubs traded core members of the team that won the 2016 World Series (Javier Báez, Kris Bryant, and Anthony Rizzo) at the trade deadline.
 The Cubs set an MLB record for most players used in a season by a single team as 69 different players appeared for the Cubs.